Johniereed/EverWebinar-coupons/README.md

 ## Features of EverWebinar

-EverWebinar comes with lots of benefits and features which help you to conduct a perfect webinar for your targeted audience.
+EverWebinar comes with lots of benefits and features that help you to conduct a perfect webinar for your targeted audience.

 Here are the features: